Autoresearch for agent harnesses

 I wondered if I could apply the same idea to my work developing agents.
 Building an agent harness is a loop too: you write prompts, design tools, run the agent, analyze what failed, tweak the system, repeat.
 Could I take myself out of that process entirely and have a meta-agent do it for me?

-For the inner agent - the one being optimized - I used Pi, a minimal, unopinionated, and extensible coding agent.
+For the inner agent - the one being optimized - I used Claude Sonnet 4.6 with Pi, a minimal, unopinionated, and extensible coding agent.
 To start, the inner agent had an empty system prompt and four tools: read, write, edit, and bash.

-The meta-agent (also Pi) had the same tools + web search, and a detailed system prompt that gave it full visibility into the inner agent - conversation traces, diffs, test results - and the ability to edit the harness.
+The meta-agent (Claude Opus 4.6 with Pi) had the same tools + web search, and a detailed system prompt that gave it full visibility into the inner agent - conversation traces, diffs, test results - and the ability to edit the harness fully.

 I initially chose SpreadsheetBench, a benchmark that evaluates an LLM's ability to manipulate spreadsheets, because it is applicable to my work at Brightwave.
 I picked a subset of six tasks and kicked it off.